 I am pretty sure that my mother and aunt would have taken this as a blessing in disguise and a wonderful opportunity to climb hastily into the nearby lifeboat.
 The two seamen would no doubt do their part and eagerly help the two beautiful young ladies clamor into the lifeboat.

-Only my grandfather would have been taken by surprise, no doubt trying to figure out what he should save first – his two beautiful daughters, his 1370 cases of whiskey or the remaining whiskey in his glass.
+Only my grandfather would have been taken by surprise, no doubt trying to figure out what he should save first – his two beautiful daughters or his 1370 cases of whiskey or the remaining whiskey in his glass.
 My guess is that he recovered his composure pretty quickly, seeing that his two beautiful daughters were being pulled to safety by two very eager seaman.

 And so, I think Captain Shewan, donned his Captain’s hat, drained his whiskey glass, threw it overboard with an authoritative flourish and then turned to face the speeding runabout pulling up deck side.

 “Gentlemen, are you aware that this ship is of British registry?” my grandfather would have boomed.

 The strength of my grandfather’s voice must have been impressive and surely the whiskey gave it extra power.
 I imagine the custom agents being impressed with the authority of his voice, although they may have been curious about the fact that my grandfather’s words were slightly slurred.

 I suspect that the next thing to happen was that the custom agents boarded the ship and began an inspection that shortly revealed the 1370 cases of whiskey.